Lesotho: Economy

-Lesotho has taken advantage of the African Growth and Opportunity Act (AGOA) to become the largest exporter of garments to the US from sub-Saharan Africa.
+Lesotho has taken advantage of the African Growth and Opportunity Act to become the largest exporter of garments to the US from sub-Saharan Africa.

 US brands and retailers sourcing from Lesotho include Foot Locker, Gap, Gloria Vanderbilt, JCPenney, Levi Strauss, Lululemon Athletica, Saks, Sears, Timberland and Wal-Mart.
 In mid-2004, its employment reached over 50,000, mostly female, marking the first time that manufacturing sector workers outnumbered government employees.
 In 2008, it exported goods worth 487 million dollars mainly to the US.

 Since 2004, employment in the sector has dwindled to about 45,000 in mid-2011 due to international competition in the garment sector.
 It was the largest formal sector employer in Lesotho in 2011.

 In 2007, the average earnings of an employee in the textile sector were US$103 per month, and the official minimum wage for a general textile worker was US$93 per month.
 The average gross national income per capita in 2008 was US$83 per month.
 The sector initiated a program to fight HIV/AIDS called Apparel Lesotho Alliance to Fight AIDS (ALAFA).
 It is an industry-wide program providing disease prevention and treatment for workers.